igorski/igorski-as3-lib/src/nl/igorski/lib/_README.txt

 note that this entire package has been made by someone who will do his utmost to NOT use the Adobe Flash IDE for his applications.
-As such these components rely heavily on the graphics property of the Sprite class.
+As such these components rely heavily on the graphics property of the Sprite class and use no external assets for their presentation.

 These components provide basic functionality for use in user interfaces.
 They were meant to be extended ( override the "draw" methods for creating your